raspberrypilearning/3D-scene/en/step_4.md

 title: Multiple shapes in a sprite costume

 ---

+The effect of multiplying shapes is used by professional animators to create the impression of: weather patterns such as rain or clouds; a cluster of objects such as buildings or a wood; as well as a crowd of people in a scene.

 Go to **Choose a Sprite** and select **Cloud**.
 In the **Costumes editor**, using the **Select** tool highlight the whole of the **Cloud** costume.